pearl-core/pearl/README.md

 and any form of source code accessible via git.

-As soon as a package is installed, its content can be activated out of the box whenever a shell (i.e. Bash, Zsh or Fish) or editor (i.e. vim or emas) will be started.
-This is possible via a smart and simple
+As soon as a package is installed, its content can be activated out of the box according to certain events, like for instance a shell startup (Bash, Zsh or Fish) or an editor startup (vim or emacs).
+This is possible via a smart and simple [hook mechanism](#create-your-own-pearl-package-in-seconds) that integrates the package content within the Pearl ecosystem.
-[hook mechanism](#create-your-own-pearl-package-in-seconds)
-that integrates the package content within the Pearl ecosystem.

 The main advantages on using Pearl are:

-- Create your own Pearl package ***in seconds*** (any git repository is alread a Pearl package)!
+- Create your own Pearl package ***in seconds*** (any git repository is already a Pearl package)!
 - Full control and sync of your dotfiles across different systems.
 - No more hassles to use different package/plugin managers that only control specific editors, shells, etc.
 - Automatic booting of the package content whenever shells or editors are started.